nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/glpi.md

   content: ""                            # Mandatory, string.
 The ticket description.
 If using ticket template will be appended to existing.
   entities_id: 0                         # Mandatory, integer. entities ID for ticket to be created in.
   type: 1                                # Mandatory, choice.
 1=incident|2=Request
+  itilcategories_id: 0                   # Mandatory*, integer. the ticket category.
+ONLY mandatory for create
 nfc_pb_glpi_no_log_sensitive_data: true  # Optional, boolean. used to turn `no_log` on/off for logging sensitive data
                                          # NOTE: Sensitive data will be logged. i.e. user and app token.
 ```